 Regardless of how much debt you have, set a date to be debt-free.
 You now have a goal!
 To reach any goal, you need a plan.
 Break your goal into small chunks.
 For each, create a monthly personal budget, debt repayment goal and a small treat for every milestone.

 The best way to get out of debt is to start today.
 Start small and compound.
 Don’t forget to reward yourself along the way.

 Check what banks are NOT lending for

 Also, they could be less willing to lend on new city centre builds.
 Some say properties occupied in the last three years, some say any properties occupied in the last year.

 Sadly, each lender works on their own requirements, which can cause confusion.
 Read the small print and ask your mortgage advisor the somewhat seemly dumb questions.

 Remember if you’re unsure at the end of the meeting, then you haven’t asked all the questions you need to or you have picked a bad advisor and you need to find another one.

 Increase your deposit

-One of the best ways to negotiate a better mortgage rate is to increase the size of your deposit.
+One of the best ways to negotiate a mortgage interest rate is to increase the size of your deposit.
 You might be able to get a mortgage with less than 20% of the house price.
 However, the rate is likely to be higher than if you had 30%.

 If this sounds like bad news, don’t worry.
 There are many ways you can boost your deposit savings using what you’re already good at.